IowaDave/pxt-makerbit-maze/index.md

 #### For Code Wizards Only
 So, how do those touchpins cause things to happen in MakeCode?

 The MakerBit has special hardware that detects an "event" when someone touches some metal that is connected to a pin in the gray header.
-Custome blocks in the MakerBit extension MakeCode about the event.
+Custom blocks in the MakerBit extension inform MakeCode about the event.
 For example, the following block triggers an action when the player touches a pin that connects to position number 10 in the gray header.
 Keep in mind that my version of the game console connects that pin to the touchpin labeled, Rows.

 ![Event block](https://raw.githubusercontent.com/IowaDave/pxt-makerbit-maze/main/images/touchpin_10_block.jpg)